obl-ong/code-of-conduct/README.md

 purpose.
 We prohibit use of our subdomains for any of the behaviors listed above as unacceptable, and for any of the following:

+- any activities that intend to or actually generate profits for shareholders or do not act in the public interest
 - any form of malware (which includes, without limitation, malicious code or software that may affect the operation of the Internet);
 - any form of botnets, spam, or phishing;